ton-blockchain/ton-connect/requests-responses.md

 type ConnectItemReply = TonAddressItemReply | TonProofItemReply ...;

-type TonAddressItemReply = {
+// Untrusted data returned by the wallet.
+// If you need a guarantee that the user owns this address and public key, you need to additionally request a ton_proof. type TonAddressItemReply = {
   name: "ton_addr";
   address: string; // TON address raw (`0:<hex>`)